Code-Dearman/Django-Capstone/README.md

 ### Accessibility and Responseiveness

-_Discuss the accessibility and responsiveness of the app._
+_Discuss the accessibility and responsiveness of the app and choices such as buttons and organisation._

 ### Colour Palette